maklipsa/maklipsa.github.io/_posts/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies.md

 <link rel="stylesheet" href="/assets/css/tooltips_style.css">

-In most cases .NET manages to solve the [DLL hell problem](https://en.wikipedia.org/wiki/DLL_Hell) pretty well, but sometimes it all falls apart, and when it does in best case scenario we see something like this:
+In most cases, .NET manages to solve the [DLL hell problem](https://en.wikipedia.org/wiki/DLL_Hell) pretty well, but sometimes it fails.
+When it does, in the best-case scenario, we see something like this:

 ```console
 Could not load file or assembly 'XXXX, Version=X.Y.Z.W, Culture=neutral, PublicKeyToken=eb42632606e9261f' or one of its dependencies.